elliott-turner/elliott-turner/README.md

-# Hi, I’m @elliott-turner

-## About Me
+Hi, I'm Elliott

-I'm currently studying Mechanical Engineering at the University of Texas at Austin with a focus on mechatronics and robotics.
-I usually develop in python, have some experience with full stack and MATLAB, and am hoping to become more comfortable in C.
+I am currently studying Mechanical Engineering at the University of Texas at Austin with a focus on mechatronics and robotics.
+I mostly work in python and have recently been getting into writing code for embedded systems in C. I also have limited experience with full stack development and do my homework in MATLAB.